huntdatacenter/docs/docs/govern-science/introduction.md

 ### Scientific development

-- [Ting week](/tingweek/).
+- [Tingweek](/tingweek/).
 A set of layered Tings meet three times per year to provide recommendations on the scientific development in HUNT Cloud.
 - [Lagtun](/tingweek/lagtun/).
 Lagtun is the Ting that govern the scientific development of our environments.
 - [Resolutions](/tingweek/resolutions/).
 Lagtun expressed its recommendation for the scientific development as resolutions.